vanus-labs/docs/blog/2023-01-16-Minimax-Success Story/index.md

 #### The original alarm data requires additional code transformation

 The original alarm data is a large JSON file, requiring developers to write a lot of code to convert the JSON file into human-readable information, and then send it to the cloud vendor's Customer Service.
-Different alarm data and different functions require different codes.
-As alarms change and increase, developers need to continuously write codes and put them into applications.
-This increases development costs and later operation and maintenance costs.
+Different alarm data and different functions require additional codes.
+As alarms change and increase, developers must write codes continuously and put them into applications, raising development costs and later operation and maintenance costs.